influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/administration/rebuild-tsi-index.md

 ---

 {{% note %}}
-## Rebuilding the TSI index in an InfluxDB Enterprise cluster
+## Rebuild the TSI index in an InfluxDB Enterprise cluster
 To rebuild the TSI index in an InfluxDB Enterprise cluster, perform the steps above on each data node in the cluster one after the other.
 After restarting the `influxd` process on a data node, allow the